Baxter International, Inc. (BAX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Nov.
-12, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Baxter International, Inc. ("Baxter" or the "Company") (NYSE: BAX).
+18, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Baxter International, Inc. ("Baxter" or the "Company") (NYSE: BAX) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR BAXTER INVESTMENTS, CLICK HERE BEFORE DECEMBER 15, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?